bitnami/charts-syncer/README.md

 In order for this tool to be able to successfully migrate a chart from a source repository to another it must fulfill the following requirements:

-- If the chart has dependencies they are specified in a *requirements.yaml* file.
-Currently, if the dependencies are specified in the Chart.yaml file the tool won't be able to manage them.
 - The images used by the chart must be specified in the following way in the values.yaml file:

 ~~~yaml